wp-plugins/sp-faq/readme.txt

 == Description ==

 This plugin add a FAQs page in your website.

-The plugin adds a "FAQ" tab to your admin menu, which allows you to enter Faq Title and Description items just as you would regular posts. we have also used accordion function so that user can show/hide FAQ titles.
+The plugin adds a "FAQ" tab to your admin menu, which allows you to enter Faq Title and Description items just as you would regular posts.

+we have also used accordion function so that user can show/hide FAQ titles.

 To use this plugin just create a new page and add this short code '[sp_faq limit="-1"]'.

+= Features include: =
+* Just create a FAQs page and add short code '[sp_faq limit="-1"]'
+* Easy to configure
+* Accordion
+* Smoothly integrates into any theme
+* CSS and JS file for custmization

 == Installation ==